BCG-X-Official/artkit/CONTRIBUTING.md

 #### GraphViz

-[GraphViz](https://graphviz.org/) is required for generating pipeline flow diagrams, it is necessary to enable ARTKIT's full functionality.
+[GraphViz](https://graphviz.org/) is required for generating pipeline flow diagrams, which is necessary for ARTKIT's full functionality.
 Install the library and ensure it is in your system's PATH variable:

 - For MacOS and Linux users, simple instructions provided on [GraphViz Downloads](https://www.graphviz.org/download/) should automatically add GraphViz to your path
 - Windows users may need to manually add GraphViz to your PATH (see [Simplified Windows installation procedure](https://forum.graphviz.org/t/new-simplified-installation-procedure-on-windows/224))